spurnik/EC2-Computer/README.md

  ## Implementation

-Because of the VHDL **behavioral** style, it's not necessary to build the structural design of CU, unlike Datapath's design.
+Because of the VHDL **behavioral** style, is not necessary to build the structural design of CU, unlike Datapath's design.
 Then, the processor VHDL code follows a FSM+D model.
 That means we build the Datapath and the CU on separated entites, and then we plug both inside a top-level entity, called microprocessor, where the control and status signals connections are made.

 The **complete circuit** design of the processor is like this one: